mwmckenzie/fast-csharp-ais-log-decoder/README.md

 This project builds on a series of efforts to increase the speed and efficiency of processing large amounts of raw AIS log data.

+## Description

+This test project is built as a C# console application.

+The console application has four primary processes, controlled via bool settings in [program.cs](https://github.com/mwmckenzie/fast-csharp-ais-log-decoder/blob/main/AisDataProcessing/Program.cs).
+There is a built-in stopwatch functionality which prints the total run-time to the console after every successful application execution.

+## Status

+For demonstration and sharing of ideas/concepts only (at least at the current stage of development).

+Basic functionality is complete and generally satisfies tests for valid output, as well as generally meeting goals for processing speed.

+Application and script structure and syntax is still quite rough and no attempt has been made to produce 'finished' or 'final' code.
+There is quite a bit of redundant and unoptimized code throughout and is in need of quite a bit of refactoring.

 ## Design

 Arrange pipeline to: